How to Spackle a Wall Before Painting: A Comprehensive Guide

 Advanced Techniques and Tips

-For a more professional finish, consider these advanced techniques:
+For an even more professional finish, consider these advanced techniques:

 • Layering Spackle: For larger holes, apply spackle in layers, allowing each layer to dry before adding the next.
-This helps prevent shrinking and cracking.
+This technique helps prevent shrinking and cracking.

 • Test Paint: After priming, test a small area with your paint to ensure the repair is invisible once the paint dries.